Get fresh insights, pro tips, and thought starters–only the best of posts for you.

-Keep in mind that the process is manual and cannot be done with an MDM service.
+Keep in mind that most of these process are manual and cannot be done with an MDM service.
 Do it at your own risk as we will not be responsible for data loss or any other issues that might encounter in this process.

 iOS download updates automatically and ask you every time whether to install it.
 Blocking iOS updates is a two-step process.
 The first thing to do is to disable automatic download of system updates, so the device will not download any updates, and then delete the file that is already downloaded.